t2t2/KiwiIRC/README.md

 ## Modifications (Only generic are listed)

-* Allow setting client settings per host (d4ee03c870)
+* Allow setting client settings per host (f9feec4488)
-* Theme loading is cachebusted on new build (4aaa5fe19e)
+* Theme loading is cachebusted on new build (c3bbbd8673)
+* Allow theme names to differ from directory (675c8b2f7c)
+* Make it easier for themes to use flexbox (4039e46850)